nounsDAO/nouns-monorepo/packages/nouns-webapp/README.md

 # @nouns/webapp

-This package contains the source for the Nouns webapp at [nouns.wtf](https://nouns.wtf).
+This package contains the source for the Nouns app at [nouns.wtf](https://nouns.wtf).

 ## Quickstart